Immigration Forms Module

 The Immigration Forms Module is designed to pull in basic client information (name, date of birth, contact information, etc.), as well as limited immigration-specific information such as immigration entries, work history, marital histories, etc. that an advocate has collected at intake or through auxiliary forms and processes.
 Once the form is created, users will have the opportunity to edit pre-filled information and/or add additional information that could not be directly mapped from LegalServer.
 Immigration forms in LegalSever are standardized and distributed to all Immigration Forms Module subscribers.
 Due to this standardization and Adobe licensing restrictions, the forms pull information from universal system fields in LegalServer and cannot pull information in from site-specific fields that an agency creates.

 Form Updates (by LegalServer Staff)

 We maintain a list of immigration forms that our clients have indicated are "High Priority" and we regularly update those forms when new editions become available.
 When we receive notice that USCIS has updated one of its forms, we first process and map that form on our base site, and then push out that updated form to all demo and live sites using the Immigration Forms Module.
-New editions are generally available to all sites before previous editions become outdated, though a large number of updated forms may take several development cycles to process.
+The list of available forms is not exhaustive - please reach out to firstname.lastname@example.org with form addition requests.
+New editions of forms are generally available to all sites before previous editions become outdated, though a large number of updated forms may take several development cycles to process.
 Please note that field mappings are set by LegalServer staff and site admins cannot customize them; other than marking a given form as "Active" or "Inactive" on a site, LegalServer does not support agency-specific customizations of immigration forms.

 Site Admin Maintenance